All about Page-Level Color Detection

-- Color enabled devices are more expensive to purchase than a plain black & white printer.
+- Color enabled devices can be more expensive to purchase than a black & white only printers.

-PaperCut allows administrators to set a different cost on color vs grayscale (b&w) jobs and will apply these costs based on one of two different methods:
+PaperCut NG/MF allows administrators to set a different cost on color vs grayscale (Black & White) jobs and will apply these costs based on one of two different methods: